lmorg/murex/docs/builtins/tout.md

 ## Command reference: tout

-> `echo` a string to the STDOUT and set it's data-type
+> Print a string to the STDOUT and set it's data-type

 ### Description

-Write parameters to STDOUT and cast the output's data-type.
+Write parameters to STDOUT with a trailing new line character.
+Cast the output's data-type to the value of the first parameter.

 ### Usage

-    out: data-type "string to write" -> <stdout>
+    tout: data-type "string to write" -> <stdout>

 ### Examples

-    » tout json { "Code": 404, "Message": "Page not found" } -> pretty
+    » tout: json { "Code": 404, "Message": "Page not found" } -> pretty
     {
         "Code": 404,
         "Message": "Page not found"